USS Lead Superfund Site: Background

 From 1970 to 2019 thousands of families lived in the WCHC, all being exposed not only to the remanent contamination of the Anaconda Company site but also the ongoing pollution by the USS Lead site (until 1985) and the other surrounding active industries.
 2018-2023 census data showed the continued majority of marginalized community in East Chicago, 38% of the population being Black and 54% being Hispanic.
 Almost 30% of the East Chicago community is considered to be in poverty.
 Due to this history of housing discrimination and unfair exposure to environmental hazards, scholar Sophie Rasof of Lake Forest College has deemed this WCHC crisis as an example of environmental racism.
-The discriminatory housing polices implemented in the 1920s continued to have a lasting impact on how East Chicago's demographic geography was assembled.
+The discriminatory housing policies implemented in the 1920s continued to have a lasting impact on how East Chicago's demographic geography was assembled.
 Rich affluent whites were located in the cleaner renewed part of the city and minority communities were displaced to industrially contaminated land.
 A resident explained that "We call it environmental racism; we've been forced to live in the poisoned area".
 Families of the WCHC were shocked to find out in 2016 that they had been living on land highly contaminated with lead and arsenic.
 However, these were not new findings.
 Research done by Kate Walz and Emily Coffey, Director of Litigation and Attorney for the Shriver Center, found that in 1985, 53 children were found have lead poisoning.
 Further, in the 1990s it was found that 40% of children who lived in the WCHC had elevated blood lead levels.
 This knowledge and intentional refusal to address the problem is further supported by the 1990s EPA tests finding that the emissions of USS Lead at the time were 8 times higher than emission standards.